App47/enchilada/README.md

 ## Further Information

-For more details about our API, the various objects in our system, or about us in general, see the [App47 wiki](http://www.app47.com/wiki/doku.php).
+For more details about our API, the various objects in our system, or about us in general, see the [App47 wiki](http://www.app47.com/wiki/doku.php) or check out our [YouTube Channel](https://www.youtube.com/user/App47Videos).

 ## Requirements